Select Page

 3.1 Peaceful Revolution

-The fall of the Berlin Wall was a mostly peaceful revolution.
-In the months leading up to its collapse, peaceful protests and demonstrations grew in size and intensity.
-Eventually, the East German government was forced to allow people to cross the border freely.
+This was a mostly peaceful revolution.
+In the months preceding its collapse, peaceful demonstrations and protests grew ever larger and more fervent.
+In time, the East German government was forced to allow people to cross the border without restraint.

 4. Legacy of the Berlin Wall

-The Berlin Wall is a powerful symbol of division, oppression, and triumph over adversity.
-Parts of the wall have been preserved as memorials and serve as reminders of the consequences of political division.
+The Berlin Wall is a symbol of division, of oppression, a symbol of triumph over adversity.
+Some parts of the wall have been conserved as memorials and behind these are some lessons of political division.

-The fall of the Berlin Wall represents the end of an era and the triumph of freedom over oppression.
-It serves as a reminder that even in the face of seemingly insurmountable obstacles, the power of unity and hope can prevail.
+The fall of the Berlin Wall is the end of an era and the victory of freedom over oppression.
+This is a reminder to us all that, even when it feels as though there is no way out of the mine on a technical level, that the power of unity and hope do still work in our favor.